 Abritel: A sister site of HomeAway, Abritel has over 1 million listings in 190 countries.
-The site has properties that suit all budgets and needs and they don’t charge you a booking fee for vacation rentals in France.
+The site has properties that suit all budgets and needs.

-Here’s what you need to know about vacation rentals in France before you go:
+Here’s what you need to know about France vacation rentals before you go:

 1. Expect to pay extra for electricity (mainly heat) in the winter.